rayhassan/cluster_status/README.md

 Cassandra FT status: OK
 ===============================================================================

 If additional info needed, then uncomment the lines to print the json payload and add/change current output to print required info.
-Alternatively, dump and  review entire payload if preferred.
+Alternatively, dump and  reviewxi entire payload if preferred.

 Thanks
 ray